LukeGuldberg/Sea-of-Stars-Odyssey-Below/README.md

 sprites gathered by the text files mentioned above.
 Theme-basic.txt is essentially a list of all tiles that could be included in a level.
 Each tile is assigned a keyboard character and marked true or false for whether it is a blocking tile.
-These characters can be formatted in a seperate text file to create the level (see level-01.txt).
+These characters can be formatted in a separate text file to create the level (see level-01.txt).
 How level-01.txt appears as characters, is translated into the level as tiles.